segmentio/kafka-go/docker_compose_versions/README.md

 # Bitnami Kafka

-This document outlines how to create a docker-compose file for a specific Bitnami Kafka version
+This document outlines how to create a docker-compose file for a specific Bitnami Kafka version.

 ## Steps to create docker-compose

-- Refer [docker-hub Bitnami Kafka tags](https://hub.docker.com/r/bitnami/kafka/tags) and sort by NEWEST to locate the image preferred for example: `2.7.0`
+- Refer to [docker-hub Bitnami Kafka tags](https://hub.docker.com/r/bitnami/kafka/tags) and sort by NEWEST to locate the image preferred, for example: `2.7.0`
 - There is documentation in the (main branch)[https://github.com/bitnami/containers/blob/main/bitnami/kafka/README.md] for environment config setup information.
-Refer `Notable Changes` section.
+Refer to the `Notable Changes` section.
 - Sometimes there is a need to understand how the set up is being done.
-To locate the appropriate Kafka release in the repo [bitnami/containers](https://github.com/bitnami/containers), Go through the [kafka commit history](https://github.com/bitnami/containers/commits/main/bitnami/kafka).
+To locate the appropriate Kafka release in the repo [bitnami/containers](https://github.com/bitnami/containers), go through the [kafka commit history](https://github.com/bitnami/containers/commits/main/bitnami/kafka).
-- Once a commit is located, Refer README.md, Dockerfile, entrypoint and various init scripts to understand the environment variables to config server.properties mapping conventions.
+- Once a commit is located, Refer to README.md, Dockerfile, entrypoint and various init scripts to understand the environment variables to config server.properties mapping conventions.
 Alternatively, you can spin up the required Kafka image and refer the mapping inside the container.
-- Ensure you follow the Environment variable conventions in your docker-compose.
-Without proper Environment variables, Kafka cluster cannot start or can start with undesired configs.
-For example, Since Kafka version 2.3, all server.properties docker-compose Environment configs start with `KAFKA_CFG_<config_with_underscore>`
+- Ensure you follow the environment variable conventions in your docker-compose.
+Without proper environment variables, the Kafka cluster cannot start or can start with undesired configs.
+For example, Since Kafka version 2.3, all server.properties docker-compose environment configs start with `KAFKA_CFG_<config_with_underscore>`
 - Older versions of Bitnami Kafka have different conventions and limited docker-compose environment variables exposed for configs needed in server.properties